The King of Fighters '95: Gameplay

-Plot
+Plot and characters

-The King of Fighters '95 marks the beginning of a story arc that later became known as the "Orochi Saga".
-However, the only elements from the Orochi Saga known in this game is the introduction of Kyo's rival, Iori Yagami, and Rugal's use of the snake demon Orochi power.
+A year after the events of The King of Fighters '94, a new fighting tournament is sponsored by the anonymous "R" who seeks revenge.
 Rugal Bernstein, thought to have perished in an explosion in the previous game, had in fact survived and sent out invitations to the teams from the previous game signed simply ‘R'.
-Only one of the previous teams failed to attend the new tournament: the American Sports Team, as their invitations were stolen by the "Rival Team" consisting of Iori Yagami, Billy Kane (from Fatal Fury: King of Fighters), and Eiji Kisaragi (from Art of Fighting 2).
-Saisyu Kusanagi, Kyo's father, appears as a fighter for the first time (having made a non-playable cameo in KOF '94) as a computer-controlled sub-boss character.
-After defeating Saisyu in the arcade mode, it is revealed that Saisyu was being brainwashed and that Rugal will fight once again as a boss character, but as an enhanced version named "Omega Rugal".
+The story introduces the newcomers from the rival team who have a vendetta with different competitors: Iori Yagami wants to kill the champion Kyo Kusanagi, Eiji Kisaragi wishes to beat the Kyokugen Ryu martial artists from the Art of Fighting Team and Billy Kane wants to kill the member from the Fatal Fury Team in place of his leader Geese Howard.
+Saisyu Kusanagi, Kyo's father, appears as a fighter for the first time, having survived being beaten by Rugal in the first installment.
+Saisyu appears as a computer-controlled sub-boss character.
+After defeating Saisyu in the arcade mode, it is revealed that Saisyu was being brainwashed and that Rugal replaces him as the stronger version named "Omega Rugal".
+Following his defeat, Rugal loses control of his powers which consume him and kill him.
+In Kyo's ending, it is revealed that Saisyu survived, and he says his son still has a fight against his fate.